doyouknowmarc/tools/README.md

 # Multi-Tool Web Application

 A collection of useful web-based tools including a HEIC to JPG converter, text counter, and Pomodoro timer.
-All tools run locally in your browser without requiring server uploads.
+Most tools run locally in your browser without requiring server uploads.
+The Link Saver uses a tiny backend server to persist data to a JSON file.

 ## Features